 - Power grinding/sanding

 - Commercial dipping

-Sanding removes oxides and contamination, and provides a slightly rough surface for better adhesion of the new paint.
-Although wet sanding is slower than dry sanding, it produces a much smoother surface.
+Sanding is the fourth step in paint prep, to remove oxides and contamination, and which also provides a slightly rough surface for better adhesion of the new paint.
+For a smooth surface we will then wet sand your car.
+This type of sanding is slower than dry sanding but it produces a much smoother surface.
 This step is crucial in order to feel and repair the slightest irregularity on your vehicle’s body.

-We mask all the surfaces of your car that will not get painted, for example masking:
+The last step of paint prep is to mask all the surfaces of your car that will not get painted, for example:

 - Engine compartment

 - Splash shields

 And that’s it, it’s ready for the next step – primer!

 Does your car need paint preparation?

 Come by our car paint shop in Van Nuys if you have any questions about paint preparation give us a call 818.785.2639 or drop us a line email@example.com.
 We serve the San Fernando Valley and the Los Angeles area.